 Levels of crime and violence are high, particularly in major cities.
 You should be particularly vigilant before and during the festive and Carnival periods.
 Bank card fraud is common.
 See Crime.

 There is an underlying threat from terrorism.
 See Terrorism.

 169,732 British nationals visited Brazil in 2013.
 Most visits are trouble free.

 If you’re a single parent or guardian travelling with a child, you may need additional documentation.
 See Entry requirements.
 Drug trafficking is widespread in Brazil, and incurs severe penalties.
 See Local Laws and Customs.

 The Overseas Business Risk service offers information and advice for British companies operating overseas on how to manage political, economic, and business security-related risks.

+The number of dengue fever cases in Brazil as a whole has increased considerably in 2015, especially in the south-east and central-west.
 Cases of Chikunyunga virus have been confirmed in Brazil and the number of reported cases in the region is increasing.
+For more details about this outbreak, see the website of the National Health Network and Centre.
 You should take steps to avoid being bitten by mosquitoes.
-For more details about this outbreak, see the website of the National Health Network and Centre.

 Take out comprehensive travel and medical insurance before you travel.